-We decided to dive a little deeper into SEO vs User Experience and here’s what we’ve found:
+We wanted to dive a little deeper into SEO vs User Experience and here’s what we’ve found:

 SEO is Still Important

-When it comes to optimizing your site for Google and other search engines like Bing and Yahoo, there’s no question that having a strong SEO strategy with relevant keywords is still very important.
-After all, Google must be able to find your site in order to analyze it.
-And, once they find it, they have to be able to understand it in the way that search engines understand things.
+When it comes to optimizing your site for Google and other search engines like Bing and Yahoo, there’s no question that having a strong SEO strategy with relevant keywords is still important.
+After all, Google must be able to find your site in order to crawl it.
+And, once the bots find it, they must understand it in the way that search engines bots understand things.

-Unfortunately, search engines are not humans, so they don’t comprehend things the same way that a live person would.
-So, it’s still important to keep up with SEO best practices like using the right header tags, keywords and other signals that help search engines crawl through your site.
+Unfortunately, they don’t comprehend content and images the same way a person would.
+That's why it's still important to keep up with SEO best practices like using the right header tags and keywords.

 Search Engines are Getting Smarter

-If your website doesn’t do what your visitors need it to do for them, they aren’t likely to stay and shop around.
+If your website doesn’t do what your visitors need it to do for them, they aren’t likely to stay and shop or fill out a form.
 If your visitors can’t find the information they’re looking for, or can’t easily search your site, search engines can detect this through higher bounce rates on your site.

 Pay Attention to Your Bounce Rate

 When visitors click on your website through a digital ad or another lead generation medium, they are expecting to find specific information.
 If they don’t find what they’re looking for, they are likely to leave your website right away.
-Google considers this a “bounce”, and views websites with higher bounce rates as less relevant than those with lower bounce rates.
+Google considers this a bounce.

 This shouldn’t necessarily be a surprise to anyone, but it’s something that marketers may or may not currently be paying enough attention to.
 After all, if your ads and content are directing people to your website only to have them leave right away, then there’s a bigger issue at hand, isn’t there?
 Do you know your bounce rate?
 If not, you may want to start tracking that through Google Analytics or some other website analysis tool.